gaorkl/simple-playgrounds/README.md

 - create visible / invisible fire areas
 - fire objects
 - initialize textures
+- modify default config, so that it can be specified by user

 # TODO agents:
 - add rbgd, depth, rbg-tamed